JiangBioLab/DeepST/README.md

 | [MERFISH](https://www.pnas.org/content/116/39/19490) |  Mouse brain slice| [Hypothalamic preoptic region](https://www.spatialomics.org/SpatialDB/download/merfish_30385464.tar.gz) |

 Spatial transcriptomics data of other platforms can be downloaded https://www.spatialomics.org/SpatialDB/

+### Contact
+Feel free to submit an issue or contact us at xuchang0214@163.com for problems about the packages.